09.02.2022How does a Temperature controlled Quartz Crystal Microbalance (TQCM) work?

 AEON have a separate article for 'What is Thermal controlled Quartz Crystal Microbalance?' this article is particularly helpful with gathering some general understanding of what a TQCM is should you wish to read it.

-AEON’s TQCM sensors have been designed from fundamentals to ensure measurement accuracy and reliability.
+AEON’s Temperature Controlled Crystal Microbalance sensors have been designed from fundamentals to ensure measurement accuracy and reliability.
 Having a modular design also means we have the flexibility to position and orient the TQCM sensor within the vacuum chamber.
 Therefore, if required a TQCM sensor could be placed near a critical location on the equipment being baked out.
-Alternatively, a novel solution using multiple TQCM sensors could be implemented to locally monitor outgassing at multiple locations along a piece of equipment.
+Alternatively, a novel solution using multiple Temperature Controlled Crystal Microbalance sensors could be implemented to locally monitor outgassing at multiple locations along a piece of equipment.

-None of this would be possible without AEON's in-house one of a kind facility which has allowed AEON to design, build and commission this thermal vacuum chamber dedicated to performing the bakeout process for flight hardware to ECSS standards.
+None of this would be possible without AEON's in-house one of a kind facility which has allowed AEON to design, build and commission their thermal vacuum chamber dedicated to performing the bakeout and vacuum testing process for flight hardware to ECSS standards.

 Get in touch